 It is time as the GGKP has pointed out, that the pools of assets controlled by sovereign wealth funds of the brown economy, such as pension systems and insurance companies, in the US $39 trillion and $178 trillion-plus worldwide and the growing assets of these funds need to be transition to the green economy.
 The Green Economy report confirms that an investment of 2 percent of global GDP across 10 key sectors is what is required to kick-start a shift to a green economy.
 The report also seeks to motivate policy makers to create the enabling conditions for increased investments towards such a transition.

-The Untied States could be #1 solar user and manufacture, but the US is being held back by the brown economy of oil.
-Because the leadership of the brown financial system is in climate denial and ignores or denies the long-term social and environmental impact of brown economic activities, resulting in under investment in green sectors and overvaluation of environmentally damaging assets such as the fossil fuel industry.
-Their argument is based on a lie, that climate change is not real, so they have to tell more lies trying to prove the first lie: it going take away your cows, it is socialism, and it is going cost trillions of dollars.
+The United States could be the #1 solar user and manufacture in the world, but the US is being held back by the brown economy of oil and coal.
+Because the leadership of the brown financial system is in climate denial and ignores or denies the long-term social and environmental impact of brown economic activities for the short term gain of the few, they under investment in green sectors and overvalue environmentally damaging assets such as the fossil fuel industry.
+Their argument for oil is based on a lie, that climate change is not real, so they have to tell more lies trying to prove the first lie: it going take away your cows, it is socialism and it is going cost trillions of dollars.
 None of which is true.
-What is true the longer the US follows the brown economic model the greater the damage done and the more expensive it will become to clean up and manage the affects of climate change.
+What is true the longer the US follows the brown economic model the greater the damage done and the more expensive it will become to clean up and manage the effects of climate change.
 It is the clean up and the disruption of economies caused by climate change that is going to cost trillions not the transition to a green economy.

-When developing GND, GGND climate change green economic investment strategies, conflict resolution and eliminating war need to be included.
-The brown economy builds walls, separates families and drop bombs that kill innocent people.
-The green economy need to be a peace economy that feeds people, avoids conflict, walls and family separation and seeks to divest from war and invest in peace, by cooperating with other nations in developing green/peace policies.
-Climate change affects the whole earth and It will take the cooperation of all nations to develop climate change policies that are cooperative not individualistic and destructive.
-The earth has already run out time, some countries such as Guatemala requires immediate action to feed its citizens and prevent the collapse of their economy that will lead to mass migration.
-Countries around the earth need to develop and implement a GGND now in an effort to minimize the consequence of climate change and help each other manage it effects.
+America can be an example to the world, as the studies say of what not to do.
+Climate change affects the whole earth and it will take the cooperation of all nations to develop climate change policies that are non-violent, cooperative and affective, not violent, individualistic and destructive.
+The earth has already run out time, some countries such as Guatemala requires immediate action to feed its citizens and prevent the collapse of their economy, creating mass migration.
+Countries around the earth need to develop and implement a GGND now in an effort to minimize the consequence of climate change and help each other manage it affects.